Folly Bridge

 View of Folly Bridge and the island from downstream.

 Folly Bridge is a stone bridge over the River Thames carrying the Abingdon Road south from the centre of Oxford, England.
 It was erected in 1825–27, to designs of a little-known architect, Ebenezer Perry (died 1850), who practised in London.

 The bridge is in two parts separated by an island.
-The origin of the name is uncertain although it has been suggested that it originated about 1650 after a tenant of Bacon's study.
+The origin of the name is uncertain although it has been suggested that it originated about 1650 after a tenant of Friar Bacon's study.